halkoma/birdhear/birdhear/README.md

 # TODO

+Solve: how to play .mp3 from the URL from JSON, or download the file and play it?
+What's the best way to do this?

 Write the program first in Python and then figure out how to turn that into an Android app.
 I want to learn how to Python -> Android app.
 Paying attention to creating an effortless user experience.